FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch6.md

 In Figure 6.20 User operations are logged by the LoggerAuditor.
 The LoggerAuditor keeps the Log of user accesses, in which each access is described by a LogEntry.
 The security administrator (SecAdmin) activates or deactivates the Log.
 The Auditor can read the Log to detect possible unauthorized actions.

-Figure 6.20: Class diagram of the SECURITY LOGGER AND AUDITOR pattern
+<Figures figure="6-20">Class diagram of the SECURITY LOGGER AND AUDITOR pattern</Figures>

 ### DYNAMICS